MMarek/exercises_site/README.md

 - Functions:
     - 1 -
 function that returns the sum of the numbers passed as an argument to that function.
+    - 2 - function, which is the: paper stone and the scissors game.

 ## Setup
 To clone and run this application, you'll need Git and React installed on your computer: